hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Access Modifers:
-**⚠ Important:**
+- Access specifiers or access modifiers are keywords that determine the accessibility of methods, classes, etc in OOPs **⚠ Important:**
 There are four types of Java access modifiers:
 - **Private:** The access level of a private modifier is only within the class.
 It cannot be accessed from outside the class.